-Given the symmetric characteristics of pre- and post-cursors (i.e., symmetric arrival time relative to ScS and similar waveforms with opposite polarity), we employ a new method to enhance possible ULVZ-generated energy if present: the Flip-Reverse-Stack (“FRS”) technique (Figure 3).
-We define a symmetry axis in time from the peak of ScS and cut the trace there.
-We flip the polarity and reverse the time of the first half of the trace leading up to the ScS peak, and add it to the second half of the original trace.
+Given the symmetric characteristics of pre- and post-cursors (i.e., symmetric arrival time relative to ScS and similar waveforms with opposite polarity), we employ a new method to enhance possible ULVZ-generated energy: the Flip-Reverse-Stack (“FRS”) technique (Figure 3).
+In FRS, each trace is cut at the peak of ScS; the first half of the trace leading up to the ScS peak is flipped in polarity and reversed in time then added to the second half of the original trace.
+Fig. 3a shows the process for a synthetic seismogram computed for a ULVZ model.
 The resulting FRS trace demonstrates that (a) ScS is effectively removed from the waveform, and (b) the ULVZ arrivals are constructively summed, and thus enhanced (see thick black trace in Figure 3a).
 The FRS method is similarly shown for a data record in Figure 3b: the ScS signal is removed leaving an enhanced energy pulse ~ 3 sec following the former ScS peak location.
 We denote this combination of ULVZ pre- and post-cursor as SU, to indicate it as a ULVZ-born phase.
-Figure 3c and 3d shows data examples with and without SU signal respectively.
-Hence the FRS technique enables us to explore the geographic distribution and modeling of the SU signal to infer the ULVZ properties.
+Figures 3c and 3d show data examples with and without SU signals, respectively.
+Hence the FRS technique enables us to explore the geographic distribution of SU signals to investigate ULVZ properties.

 To test the sensitivity of SU in FRS traces to ULVZ properties, we apply the FRS method to a large suite of synthetic seismograms for a range of 1D ULVZ models.
-The following ULVZ parameters were varied: S-wave velocity reduction (VS)P-wave velocity reduction (VP), density increase ()and ULVZ thickness (d).
-Figure 4 shows the dependency of time delays of the peak of SU relative to the peak of ScS as well as SU amplitude variations relative to ScS for different model parameters.
-Figure 4a varies VS while other ULVZ parameters are fixed (thickness d=15 km, =10%, and VP =-10%).
-The peak time of SU increases gradually from about 2 sec to 4 sec, as VS decreases from -2% to -30% (left panel in Figure 4a).
-Amplitude ratios of SU and ScS, however, show a dramatic increase from 0.2 to 0.5 as VS decreases from -2% to -10%, after which, the ratio remains at around 0.6 while VS decreases from -10% to -30% (middle panel of Figure 4a).
-The third column in Figure 4a shows synthetic SU traces at 70º for different VS. The amplitude of SU (and hence the SU/ScS amplitude ratio) increases with increasing density (while the SU time is unaffected (Figure 4b).
+The following ULVZ parameters were varied: S-wave velocity reduction (VS)P-wave velocity reduction (VP), density increase ()and ULVZ thickness (d).
+Figure 4 shows the dependency of time delays of the peak of SU relative to the peak of ScS as well as SU amplitude variations relative to ScS (before ScS was removed by FRS) for different model parameters.
+Figure 4a varies VS while other ULVZ parameters are fixed (d=15 km, =10%, and VP =-10%).
+The peak time of SU increases gradually from about 2 to 4 sec, as VS decreases from -2% to -30% (left panel in Figure 4a).
+Amplitude ratios of SU and ScS, however, show a dramatic increase from about 0.2 to 0.5 as VS decreases from -2% to -10%, after which, the ratio remains at around 0.6 while VS decreases from -10% to -30% (middle panel of Figure 4a).
+The third column in Figure 4a shows synthetic SU traces at 70º for different VS models.
+Figure 4b shows the amplitude of SU (and hence the SU/ScS amplitude ratio) increases with increasing density (while the SU time is unaffected.
 We also test the dependency of SU on ULVZ thicknesses variations (Figure 4c).
 The peak time of SU increases sharply from 0 to 10 sec as the ULVZ thickness increases from 2 to 30 km.
+This demonstrates the timing of SU relative to ScS has the strongest sensitivity on ULVZ thickness.
 The SU/ScS amplitude ratio increases with increasing ULVZ thickness: the ratio increases dramatically for the first 10 km of ULVZ thickness and then flattens at around 0.7 for greater ULVZ thicknesses.
 The SU peak time and amplitude do not depend on ULVZ VP structure (Figure 4d).